ignacya/FlySearch/README.md

 ## Dependencies

+### Hardware

+We recommend using a machine with at least 32GB of RAM and a modern CPU (e.g. AMD Ryzen 7 5800X3D or Intel i7 13700K).
+A ray-tracing capable GPU is required to run the Unreal Engine 5 (UE5) binaries.
+We've tested the benchmark on NVIDIA RTX 4060 and 4080 GPUs, as well NVIDIA A100.
+Vulkan drivers need to be installed for the GPU to work with UE5.

+### Operating system

-We've verified that the benchmark works on Ubuntu 22.04.
+We've verified that the benchmark works on Ubuntu 22.04, Archlinux (2025), and Rocky Linux 9.6, but it should work on any modern Linux distribution.

+Unreal Engine 5 supports Windows and MacOS as well, but we haven't tested the benchmark on these operating systems, nor provide compiled binaries for them.
+You will need to compile the UE5 environments yourself if you want to run the benchmark on Windows or MacOS.

 ### Python environment

-We suggest you use Python 3.12 and then install dependencies using uv - pyproject and uv.lock files provided.
-Just use `uv run <script name>`.
+We suggest you use Python 3.12 and then install dependencies using uv (https://docs.astral.sh/uv/) - it will automatically install all requirements when first running FlySearch.

 ### `.env` file